lukasweibel/image-sweep/README.md

 **Cons:**

-- **Privacy Concerns:** Users' private data must be sent to the server, raising potential privacy issues.
+- **Privacy Concerns:** Users private data must be sent to the server, raising potential privacy issues.
 - **Increased Costs:** Maintaining and scaling server infrastructure can be costly.

 ### Proposed Solution